Nursing Health Systems Management

 Are you a master’s level nurse who’s ready to take your leadership experience to the next level?
 The Certification in Nursing Health Systems Management provides an additional focus in nursing administration beyond the initial Master’s preparation.
 Complete your coursework at your own pace, with 100% online and 50% online options available.

 It’s time to take your education to the next level, and beyond.
-The RN-MS Program offers registered nurses holding an associate degree or diploma from a nationally accredited program an opportunity to enroll in a program leading to a Master of Science degree with a major in nursing.
+The RN-MSN program offers registered nurses holding an associate degree or diploma from a nationally accredited program an opportunity to enroll in a program leading to a Master of Science in Nursing (MSN) degree.

 Contact the Nursing Health Systems Management Program